 |Cheese is Sarah's favorite food, she eats it every day.||Cheese is Sarah's favorite food, and she eats it every day.|

-Subordinating conjunctions like "because" and "although" can be attached to either the first or second half of the sentence.
+Subordinators (a type of connecting word) can be attached to either the first or second half of the sentence.
 If they are attached to the first half of the sentence, you must include a comma before the second half of the sentence to show where it splits.